Dosage Form: tablet, film coated

 What to do in case of an overdose?

 Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
-Do not use Zolmitriptan for a condition for which it was not prescribed.
-Do not give Zolmitriptan to other people, even if they have the same symptoms as you.
+Do not use Zolmitriptan tablets for a condition for which they were not prescribed.
+Do not give Zolmitriptan tablets to other people, even if they have the same symptoms as you.
 People may be harmed if they take medicines that have not been prescribed for them.

-This leaflet summarizes the most important information about Zolmitriptan.
-If you would like more information about Zolmitriptan, talk to your doctor.
-You can ask your doctor or pharmacist for information on Zolmitriptan that is written for healthcare professionals.
+This leaflet summarizes the most important information about Zolmitriptan tablets.
+If you would like more information about Zolmitriptan tablets, talk to your doctor.
+You can ask your doctor or pharmacist for information on Zolmitriptan tablets that is written for healthcare professionals.
 You can also call 1-877-748-1970 or visit our website at www.ingenus.com.

-Store Zolmitriptan tablets at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature] and away from children.
+Store Zolmitriptan Tablets at controlled room temperature, 20° to 25°C (68° to 77°F) and away from children.
 Protect from light and moisture.
 Discard when expired.

 Zolmitriptan tablet, film coated